 ‘A book filled with many issues that are not readily addressed even in our modern society.
 I thoroughly enjoyed this book and found I could not put it down.’ – Amazon Review

-The final book in Jess’s story, Finding Jess, will be published summer 2018
+The final book in Jess’s story, Finding Jess, was published summer 2018.

 Julia has also published a children’s novel called S.C.A.R.S (find out later what that stands for!).

 This book is about a time-shift journey of discovery of parallel or quilted universes.
 Worlds collide when Gavin, having a hard time at home and at school, slips through a tear in the universe to find another, fantasy medieval world.

 Will the different worlds affect each other for good or for bad?
 Will Gavin ever beat the bullies or find his dad?

 ‘This is a tale for boys, filled with battle, dressed in armor, riding horses and the smell of adventure in every breath… A tale so vivid and real that I could not put the book down once I started reading it.’ – Amazon Review

 ‘A wonderful book that I loved reading and can’t wait to tell all my friends about.’ – 11 year old’s Amazon Review

 Julia is the award-winning author of The Old Rectory: Escape to a Country Kitchen, first published to acclaim in the USA and re-launched by her English publisher in the UK, Endeavour Media (now Lume, summer 2017).Written “with her trademark wit and honesty”.

 It’s the story of her renovation of a Victorian rectory in the heart of the English countryside.
 She has combined memoir, history, research, story and recipes in this book, which has won a number of international book festivals in the biography category, gained 5 star reviews on Amazon, and has been widely featured in the media.